mykola-shyshov/booter-di/README.md

 Take attention on line `if (__SERVER__) {`.
 Sometimes can be `if (__SERVER__ && __PRODUCTION__) {`.

 May we solve this problem in another way?
 And yes we can!

-For example `http` library can be configured for client and server application in different way but have the same interface.
+For example `http` library can be configured for client and server application in different way, but have the same interface.
 So for client it will be `new Http()`, for server `new Http({origin: config.apiOrigin})`.
 That is!
 We have two beans(instances).
 And in client app we will use the first, in server the second.

-#### Using
+## Documentation

 So, how it works.
 Termin bean means object instance.

 So our application will have one main class(entry point).
 Lets give name `Application`.
-And for this application we will have set of beans.
+And for this application will have set of beans.
 This beans must be provided in next way:

 ```
 @ApplicationBeanProvider(BeanProvider)